 Rice is among the few food sources you start the game with.
 As such, it has a short growing period of 3 days minimum.
 The express growing times make it suitable for tundra biomes as well.
 Rice also lends the most significant amount of chemfuel from a single setup.

 Therefore, the rice crop ensures a constant food supply for your pawns, making it the best food crop for RimWorld’s early game.
 Its labor-intensive nature also means that it lets you level up your pawns’ Grower skill much quicker early on.
-However, this also means that this food crop isn’t the best for mid to late game since your RimWorld pawns may be too busy with other tasks such as base defense or research to engage in consistent harvesting and replating.

 Aside from being RimWorld’s best food crop for the early game, rice is also your best bet when using hydroponics.
-With the ideal conditions that hydroponics provide, growth rates for rice can boost by 230%.
+With the ideal conditions that hydroponics provide, growth rates for rice can be boosted by 230%.
 It means you can harvest the crop in less than two days.
-The high turnover rate also means that power loss due to solar flares and eclipses should not be as damaging.
-Hence, if you plan on using hydroponics, rice is the best crop you can farm in RimWorld.

 The major downside is its intense labor cost, so rice is the worst crop for work efficiency.
-Therefore, you would do well to diversify away from rice as your food crop of choice once you progress in your RimWorld game.
+Therefore, you would do well to diversify away from rice as your food crop of choice once you progress in your game.

 Best Late-Game Food Crop: Corn

-As you move on in RimWorld, your best food crop choice should shift towards corn.
+As you move on and progress, your best food crop choice should shift towards corn.
 The crop can grow in average and fertile soil and has decent health.
 It means that planting conditions will have a more negligible effect on corn than other crops.
-It does have a longer growing period, but that means you need to expend less labor on it than rice.
-Since labor becomes a valuable resource later in the game, this work efficiency is a big plus.

 Aside from being the best food crop in RimWorld’s later game, corn can also net you decent amounts of cash.
 Each harvest of corn gets you 22 units, each with a market value of 1.1.
 Therefore, if you plant fields full of corn, the dough quickly adds up.